-London Pass is the city’s best-known sightseeing pass and offers great savings if you’re planning on visiting a number of London attractions on your trip.
-The London Pass also gives you fast-track entry to selected attractions, allowing you skip the queues by simply showing your pass at the entrance.
-With no need to queue up at every attraction, you’ll save valuable time which can be better spent exploring even more of London.
+The London Pass is London’s best-known sightseeing pass and offers great savings if you’re planning on visiting a number of London attractions during a trip to London.
+This sightseeing pass also gives you fast-track entry to selected attractions, allowing you to skip the queues by simply showing your pass at the entrance.
+With no need to queue up at every attraction, you will save valuable time which can be better spent exploring even more of London.

-We’re going to explain how this sightseeing pass works, whether it’s worth buying it, and some ways you can get the most out of it.
-We even have a promo code for London Pass where you can save 10% on their website.
-Sounds good right?
+In this article we will explain how this sightseeing pass works and whether it’s worth buying it.
+We will also discuss how to get the most out of it when visiting London.
+We even have a promo code for you to use to save 10% when you buy a London Pass.

-London Pass is a sightseeing pass that gives you free entry to more than 80 attractions in the city, including tours, paid museums and other places of interest in London.
-You can buy the London Pass for 1, 2, 3, 6 or 10 days and it’s possible to buy an actual card to carry with you or, download a digital version to your mobile phone.
+The London Pass is a sightseeing pass that gives you free entry to more than 80 attractions in London.
+This includes famous attractions, guided tours, paid museums and other places of interest in London.
+You can buy a London Sightseeing Pass for 1, 2, 3, 6 or 10 days.
+It’s possible to buy an actual card to carry with you, or you can choose to download a digital version to use with your mobile phone.

-The physical card works like a bank card with a data chip inside.
-You’ll normally receive a lanyard and plastic wallet which you can wear around your neck, so you have the card easily to hand at each of the attractions.
-And now that you know about these, you’ll probably spot a lot of tourists walking around in London wearing them.
+The actual card works like a bank card with a data chip inside.
+You’ll normally receive a lanyard and a plastic wallet which you can wear around your neck, so you have the card easily to hand at each of the attractions.
+You will probably spot a lot of tourists walking around in London wearing them.

-Alternatively, you can download the London Pass app to your mobile phone and use a digital version instead.
-Once you have purchased the pass, you’ll be emailed a reference number which enables you to download and activate the pass.
+Alternatively, there is an app you can download onto your mobile phone, enabling you to use a digital version instead.
+Once you have purchased the pass online, you will be emailed a reference number which enables you to download the pass onto your phone.
 You’ll just need to show the pass on your phone at the entrance to each attraction.
-It’s possible activate multiple passes on the same phone which is ideal for families and groups, so you don’t all have to carry a phone with the app on.
+It’s possible to add multiple passes on one app on the same phone, ideal for families and groups, so you don’t all have to carry a phone with the app.

-The pass gives you free entry to more than 80 attractions in London.
-Some of the most-famous attractions included with London Pass are:
+This sightseeing pass gives you free entry to more than 80 attractions in London.
+Some of the most-famous attractions included with the London Pass are:

 - Tower of London